96. The number that will forever be bonded to the city of Liverpool.

 John Eccleston, a Liverpool fan, was just 22-years -old when he witnessed the tragic events unfold before him.

 “I do remember the first few people coming out.
 Unfortunately they were all in a very bad way.
 I certainly saw bodies,” John recalls.

 “The fact we were sitting, in the South stand, was quite unusual.
 We very rarely got seats.
 Usually we chose to stand.

 “It put me off seeing live football.
 I didn’t go to a match for five years.
 I don’t know if it was the shock about what I had seen or nervousness about football grounds.
 It just didn’t appeal to me,” he says.

 John has since moved to London and has adopted Brentford as his second club.
 His affinity to Liverpool FC, though, will forever be stronger because of Hillsborough.

-Russ, and the Forest fans, sat over 100 metres away looking on.
-There was confusion about what was happening at first.
+Russ, a Nottingham Forest fan, sat over 100 metres away looking on.
+He admits he was confused about what was happening at first.

 “When people started to come onto the pitch we didn’t really know what was going on.
 After Heysel and the stigma attached to Liverpool fans we thought it was hooliganism,” says Russ.